Libero logo

 Sachsenhausen is Frankfurt’s bar hub, just the other side of the river from the historic centre.
 This being a business city, pubs and expat/football-friendly spots abound.

 Between the station and the city centre, the Gaststätte Moseleck is down-at-heel and football-focused with it, full of local character and not for the faint-hearted.
-Alongside, the St Tropez Bar is as Eintracht-obsessed as any football bar in town, it just prefers to party with a specific crowd.
-The downtown branch of the successful Sam’s Sportsbar is more tourist-friendly – the main sister operation is in Sachsenhausen (see below).
+Alongside, the St Tropez Bar is as Eintracht-obsessed as any football hangout in town, it just prefers to party with a specific crowd.

-As traditional as it gets, the Alten Limpurg dates back to 1495 and today provides TV sports in the small indoor bar and a terrace overlooking the focal Römerberg.
+As traditional as it gets, the Alten Limpurg dates back to 1495 and today provides TV sports in the small indoor bar, complemented by a terrace overlooking the city’s focal square, Römerberg.

 Champions in the lobby of the Marriott Hotel is US-style, its large, horseshoe bar run by a friendly, multinational staff.
 For local flavour, don’t miss the lovely, lived-in Zum Tannenbaum, reasonably nearby at Homburger Straße 19, with its table football and flashes of Eintracht colours.

-Heading towards Sachsenhausen, K17 (Kolbstraße 17) celebrated its 40th anniversary in 2018, a tiny but much-loved spot run by super-friendly, Turkish landlady Hamid, who fell in with Frankfurt’s local boxing fraternity in the late 1960s.
-Eintracht and FSV memorabilia are given equal prominence, and regulars who could easily patronise scores of other places come here for snappy sport talk from 3pm onwards.
+Heading towards Sachsenhausen, K17 (Walter-Kolb-Straße 17) has long past its 40th anniversary, a tiny but much-loved spot run by super-friendly, Turkish landlady Hanim, who fell in with Frankfurt’s local boxing fraternity in the late 1960s.
+Around her bar, Eintracht and FSV memorabilia are given equal prominence, and regulars make a point of popping in for relaxed banter from 3pm onwards.

 Where to stay